 Benihana.
 One of my favorite restaurants.
 Not known for being healthy but you have to live sometimes.
 If you’re curious, I always get the same thing, Splash-n-Meadow.
 Anyone else?
 I love the chicken fried rice, the steak, the shrimp BUT the best part to me food-wise is the soup and the salad.
 The salad dressing must have crack in it.
 It’s that good.
 I will do a copycat dressing but first up is the soup.

 Benihana’s soup is really just Japanese onion soup.
 They do not use chicken in their soup, I added that because I wanted a meal not just a soup appetizer.
 Japanese onion soup is very easy to make; and really being about the broth I knew it would be a great slow cooker recipe.
-Another throw everything in, including the raw chicken and let it cook all day.
+Another throw everything in, including the raw chicken and let it cook.
 You can use cooked chicken if you have some leftover.
-If so then add the cooked chicken in during the last 30 minutes of cook time along with the mushrooms, ghee, and green onions.
+If so, you can add the cooked chicken at the beginning of cook time or during the last 30 minutes along with the mushrooms and green onions.
 Don’t eat meat?
 Don’t use chicken!
 This can serve as a great vegetarian soup as well.

 Slow Cooker “Benihana’ Chicken Soup